rodmitch/home/2012 reviewPlan.md

 **Financial Development**
 - budget organization (get more control over budget, restrict spending--stick to the budget, track spending)
     - stick to budget, anything additional goes to the following plan:
     - $150/mo (plus additional amount from W4 adjustment) to savings to build:
         - emergency fund up to $1200
         - rental maintenance yp to $1400
     - then divert that amount (plus tax return) to pay off debt in this order:
         - prosper1 (should be paid off completely with tax refund)
         - BofA (cancel before May to avoid annual fee, this will be difficult to do and the $75 fee is probably less than a loan transfer fee plus interest between May and Sept)
         - prosper2
     - this can be done by by the end of 2012 by selling the Kia (~$12K), paying off the loan (~$7K), buying a van with the difference (~5K), and that frees up $381/month to do the above faster.
 - savings
     - build up funds (gifts,clothes,house,car repair) then divert that money to pay off debt
     - save car repair fund 20% pymt to 10% value ($80/1400)
     - save home repair fund 20% pymt to 10% value($240/20000))
     - savings accounts
         - $1200 emergency fund (1 month rent)
         - $1400 rental maintenance fund (1 mortgage pymnt)
         - gifts $65/mo
         - travel (save for ?)
         - $1400 gas/car maintenance fund (postpone until out of debt or we do Kia deal)
 - double income in 5 years
 - Get out of debt by end of 2011, that's 24 months (excl. mortgage, --car--)(including car!)
 - plan to buy house or invest

 **Sound Ministry Development**
--new sound guys: [no]
+- new sound guys: [no]
--improvements? [no]
+- improvements? [no]

 **[food]**
--Weber gas grill
+- Weber gas grill
--Iron Chef-like event [no]
+- Iron Chef-like event [no]

 **[tech]**
--learn programing language
+- learn programing language

 **[travel]**
--travel (fishing, coast, WA)
+- travel (fishing, coast, WA)

 **Theme for the Year: FOOTINGS**
 [sorta. bought new house and HVAC. beginning of lots of new things and lots of work/plans to come]